18.7.13

 Objectives:

-1. To establish a strong computational materials science research team specialised in solving condensed matter physics and materials science problems using high performance computers (HPC).
+1. To establish a strong computational materials science research team specialised in solving condensed matter physics and materials science problems using high performance computers (HPC).2.
+To establish a synergistic research collaboration between the Theoretical and Computational Physics group with other experimentalists within USM to theoretically investigate, interpret and design of novel material systems via computational simulations.

 Motivation: